rolandjansky/athena/Projects/AthAnalysis/README.md

 script.
 It uses the same directory layout inside the `build` directory as was used for the externals.

+Finally, if you want to then *use* the release, you need to set it up by sourcing the setup script in the install area:

+    source ../../../build/install/AthAnalysis/21.2.0/InstallArea/x86_64-slc6-gcc49-opt/setup.sh

+where you should replace `21.2.0` with whatever you find in the `version.txt` file.
+If you do this in a new shell you will need to lsetup cmake and gcc again though!

 Custom Builds
 -------------